semidoc/semidoc.github.io/_posts/2017-09-11-lagarde-catastrophe.md

 like the size or the number of weak catastrophes, together coupled with new and independent gadgets between the words, we get a catastrophe.

+## Open questions

+Is it possible to push the limits as far as to get a catastrophe where the compression ratio changes from $$0$$ to $$1$$?
+This would yield as the worst possible configuration.

+The main challenge, to our mind, is to remove the gadgets in our constructions.
+This would mean that the *weak catastrophe* is the typical case for optimally compressible words.